nWidart/laravel-modules/README.md

 `nwidart/laravel-modules` is a Laravel package which created to manage your large Laravel app using modules.
 Module is like a Laravel package, it has some views, controllers or models.
 This package is supported and tested in Laravel 10.

 This package is a re-published, re-organised and maintained version of [pingpong/modules](https://github.com/pingpong-labs/modules), which isn't maintained anymore.
-This package is used in [AsgardCMS](https://github.com/AsgardCms).

 With one big added bonus that the original package didn't have: **tests**.

-Find out why you should use this package in the article: [Writing modular applications with laravel-modules](https://nicolaswidart.com/blog/writing-modular-applications-with-laravel-modules).

 ## Install